stephenverderame/cpp_book/src/templates/intro.md

 ## One Definition Rule

-Ok, later is now.
 Firstly, *definitions* are *declarations* that fully define something except for the following cases (and a few more):
 * Function declaration without a body
 * Declaration with `extern` that lacks an initial value
     ```C++